View Document

 Initial Training in Academic Honesty

-(10) There are no standard or ideal maximum or minimum similarity percentages applicable across all research outputs and disciplines.
+(9) There are no standard or ideal maximum or minimum similarity percentages applicable across all research outputs and disciplines.
 Even a document with a low overall similarity percentage could contain plagiarised text that needs to be further scrutinised or addressed.

 Text-Matching Outcomes

-(12) If the text-matching is deemed low to minor, or appears to be inadvertent / unintentional due to commonly used standard phrases or errors such as poor paraphrasing, the instances of text-matching can be addressed with the student and the proposal then re-submitted to iThenticate.
-The final version of the proposal must then be forwarded with the CoC, or equivalent, paperwork to the Departmental Research Training (RT) Director / Masters of Research (MRes) Advisor, or nominee, and to the Faculty for approval.
+(12) If the text-matching is deemed low to minor, or appears to be inadvertent/unintentional due to commonly used standard phrases or errors such as poor paraphrasing, the instances of text-matching can be addressed with the student.
+The final version of the proposal with the CoC, or equivalent, or the thesis, must then be forwarded to the Research Training (RT) Director/Master of Research (MRes) Advisor, or nominee, and to the Faculty for approval or endorsement.

-(13) If the text-matching is deemed to be medium overlap with previous work and / or suggestive of a problem with the originality of the writing, the student will be counselled by the Principal Supervisor / Research Masters Supervisor, and directed to further training material about appropriate incorporation and acknowledgement of the ideas and words of others.
-A written record of the counselling provided to the student should be kept by the Principal Supervisor / Research Masters Supervisor.
-The student will then be asked to rewrite their proposal prior to resubmission to iThenticate.
-Pending resolution of any minor text-matching, the proposal must then be forwarded with the CoC or equivalent paperwork to the Departmental RT Director / MRes Advisor or nominee and then to the Faculty for approval.
+(13) If the text-matching is deemed to be medium overlap with previous work and/or suggestive of a problem with the originality of the writing, the student will be counselled by the Principal Supervisor (and/or Associate Supervisor) and RT Director/MRes Advisor, or nominee, and provided information about appropriate incorporation and acknowledgement of the ideas and words of others.
+A written record of the counselling provided to the student should be kept by the Principal Supervisor and/or RT Director/MRes Advisor.
+The student will then be asked to rewrite the relevant sections of their proposal or thesis prior to resubmission to iThenticate.
+Pending resolution of any minor text-matching, the revised document must then be forwarded to the Faculty for approval.
+If the text-matching persists as medium, the document will be treated as having major text-matching.

-(15) Cases referred to the Research Integrity Office may be assessed as a potential breach of the Macquarie University Code for the Responsible Conduct of Research and may result in a research integrity investigation in accordance with the Macquarie University Research Code Complaints, Breaches and Investigation Procedure and / or the Student Conduct Procedure.
+(15) Cases referred for possible management under the Research Code Procedure may be assessed as a potential breach of the Macquarie University Code for the Responsible Conduct of Research.
+Where a suspected breach is identified, the matter may result in a formal investigation being conducted in accordance with the Research Code Procedure.

 Top of Page